 Chiropractic adjustments are sessions of spinal manipulation administered by a doctor of chiropractic.
-These adjustments are used for chronic pain relief and treating other medical conditions by correcting spinal misalignments.
+Adjustments are used for chronic pain relief and treating other medical conditions by correcting spinal misalignments.

 What is a chiropractor?
-A chiropractor is a highly qualified health professional who has earned his/her Doctor of Chiropractic (D.C.) degree.
-Chiropractors adjust the patient’s spinal joints in ways that have been scientifically shown to address certain disorders.
+A chiropractor is a highly qualified healthcare professional who has earned their Doctor of Chiropractic (D.C.) degree.
+Chiropractors adjust the patient’s spinal joints to address certain disorders.

 There are several evidence-based health benefits of chiropractic care.
-A doctor of chiropractic is able to treat conditions such as musculoskeletal pain, migraines, and sciatica with spinal adjustments.
+A chiropractic doctor can treat conditions such as musculoskeletal pain, migraines, and sciatica with spinal adjustments.

 Upper cervical chiropractic is a subspecialty of chiropractic care that focuses on the 2 upper vertebrae of the spine: the atlas (C1) and the axis (C2).
-Upper cervical care is employed for effective treatment of several disorders and injuries.
+Upper cervical care is employed to treat several disorders and injuries effectively.

 Below, you’ll learn the answer to these questions:

 A chiropractic adjustment (also known as a “spinal adjustment”) is a session of spinal corrections performed by a chiropractor.
-Chiropractic adjustments may include a number of individual chiropractic techniques, such as the toggle drop, lumbar roll, or table adjustments.
+Chiropractic adjustments may include several individual chiropractic techniques, such as the toggle drop, lumbar roll, or table adjustments.

 How often should you get chiropractic adjustments?
 For chronic pain that significantly affects your quality of life, you should get a chiropractic adjustment every week or even multiple times each week.

-For simple maintenance and prevention, you may visit a chiropractor once a month, but this varies greatly depending on your provider.
+You may visit a chiropractor once a month for simple maintenance and prevention, but this varies greatly depending on your provider.

-There is no cookie cutter formula to knowing what someone needs.
-That being said, based on your condition, lifestyle, and state of your spine, I create a custom fit 3-month care plan to get started.
+There is no cookie-cutter formula to knowing what someone needs.
+Based on your condition, lifestyle, and state of your spine, I create a custom fit 3-month care plan to get started.